 Darrick Lo's interests in orthopaedics began at Cornell University under the guide of Professors Donald Bartel and Jeremy Rawlinson.
-Within a joint partnership program, Darrick served as a research assistant at the Hospital for Special Surgery.
-After completing his Masters Degree in Cornell Engineering, he returned to HSS to continue a full-time career as a Design Engineer in the Department of Biomechanics (Timothy Wright, PhD, Director).
-Since then, Darrick has helped integrate finite element analysis into the Device Development program, successfully completed the development of a unicondylar knee prosthesis, the BalanSys™ UNI (Mathys Medical Ltd., Switzerland), and is a co-developer of the Integrated™ Spine System (Ortho Development®, Utah).
+Within a joint partnership program, Darrick served as a research assistant at the Hospital for Special Surgery as an undergraduate.
+After completing his Masters Degree in Cornell Engineering, he returned to HSS to continue a full-time career as a Design Engineer in the Department of Biomechanics.
+Since then, Darrick has helped integrate finite element analysis into the Device Development program, successfully completed the development of a unicondylar knee prosthesis and a posterior stabilizing spine implant system, and is an inventor of several patented medical devices.

 Hospital for Special Surgery

 535 East 70th Street